-Preference will be given to applicants who are not eligible for a community or national partner based Onward Israel program.
+Preference will be given to applicants who are NOT eligible for a community, campus or national partner-based Birthright Israel Onward program.

 Admission is rolling.
-Applications will close in April or earlier if the program fills.
+Applications will close in the beginning of March or earlier if the program fills

 For More Information

-– Have a valid passport (passports must be valid for at least 6 months after the program end date)
+-Have a valid Passport for at least 6 months after the program end date

-Apartment or dorm-style housing in Haifa.
-Learn more about everything this city has to offer here!
+Apartment, hostel, or dorm-style housing in Tel Aviv.
 The number of participants to an apartment or room is dependent on the size of the accommodations and number of participants on the program.
-While meeting common standards, Onward Israel housing differs by and within each program.
-To learn more about this and other Onward Israel housing details, please visit our housing FAQ.
+Though Birthright Israel Onward housing can vary from program to program, all housing units meet Birthright Israel Onward standards.
+To learn more about this and other Birthright Israel Onward housing details, please visit our housing FAQ.

 – Community projects internship working with Arab & Jewish communities